Ranjit-Develops/Ranjit-Develops/README.md

-- 👋 Hi, I’m Ranjit
+- 👋 Hi, I’m Trijal
 - 👀 I’m interested in QBCore developing
 - 🌱 I’m currently Applying Java Script, CSS , Lua and HTML.
 On my Code 📫 How to reach me:-